kenlo94/NYC_CitiBike/README.md

 Software: Tableau Desktop Public Edition Version 2023.1

 ## Project Overview
-### Use the provided csv file to create a dashboard.
+### Use the provided csv file to create a dashboard

 Tasks include: